jayjaykil05/docusaurus-VueHr/docs/bandlevel.md

 id: bandlevel
 title: Creating and Editing Band Level
 ---
+The Band Level page is used to create a band level to identify what level within the classification system assigned to an employee and his job position.

 ## Display List of Band Levels
 1. Login to Vue using Admin or HR account.